Hardcoreprawn/architecture/input/posts/principles/Core-Vs-Context.md

 ---
 Title: Core vs Context
 Published: 15/04/2023
-Description: Focus on what matters to our customers and get experts to help with the rest.
+Lead: Focus on what matters to our customers and get experts to help with the rest.
 Tags:
   - Architectural Principles
   - Architecture
   - Business Principles
-Draft: false
+Draft: true
 ---

 > “Make room for the real important stuff.” —Tigger”